influxdata/docs-v2/content/v2.0/cloud/rate-limits.md

 The Pay As You Go option offers more flexibility and ensures that you only pay for what you need.
 This option automatically adjusts for projects based on data needs.

-### Upgrade to the Pay As You Go option and learn more details

-Perform the following steps to access details about the Pay As You Go option and to upgrade.
+To get more details and upgrade to the Pay As You Go option, perform the following steps.

 1. Click **Usage > Billing** in the left navigation menu.